ufutgs/homework/fp_scala/fp_scala_homework.md

 One way to solve the word match problem is to use Brzozoski's derivative operation.

-The derivative a regular expression $r$ with respect to a letter $l$ is a regular expression defined as follows
+The derivative of a regular expression $r$ with respect to a letter $l$ is a regular expression defined as follows

 $$
 \begin{array}{rcl}